What is online proctoring?

-During exams, any questions about the exam itself can be asked through the UvA LiveChat at examsupport.uva.nl.
+If you are experiencing (technical) problems during exam, you can report these to the UvA LiveChat at examsupport.uva.nl.
 LiveChat can be reached 30 minutes before the start of the exam.

 It is important to ensure a stable internet connection.
 Tip: long ethernet cables are not expensive and make your connection much more stable.
 If you still experience technical problems despite having a stable internet connection, you can report these to:

 - The UvA LiveChat at examsupport.uva.nl if you are experiencing other technical problems immediately before or during the exam.

 - In the exceptional case that you are unable to solve your issue via LiveChat, please contact the designated person/department within your faculty.

 Do I have to put my phone in flight mode while taking an exam subject to online proctoring?

 When taking exams at the end of which it is necessary to upload files using your phone, you are permitted to have a phone within reach.
 However, during the exam, this phone must be set to flight mode and may only be used to take and upload pictures at the end of the exam.

 Students are required to supply their own “empty” paper for online proctoring.
 How empty must this paper be?

 For some exams, it is announced in advance that the use of paper is required (to work out questions) or permitted (scrap paper).
 In order to prevent confusion during the assessment of the video images, students are required to use blank paper.
 Ruled or squared paper is allowed, but it must be unused and must be held up in front of the webcam for a clear view (front and back).

 With online proctoring, students are asked to hold up their hand-written answers in front of the webcam for two seconds.
 However, my webcam is a bit fuzzy and not very easy to read.
 Is this a problem?